lucaslnz/HotNewsToEmail/README.md

 * Puppeteer;

 This project just request to [ElPais](https://brasil.elpais.com) with axios, and cheerio scraping the data (using jQuery for this).
 The puppeteer opens the chrome navigator and logon into webmail.backsite.com.br to send e-mail.
+And if you want to take it to another level you can user the extra two buttons (Notificações, Comunidade) to execute python scripts with your software!🐉

 Simple like breath 🐱‍🐉